AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-07-10-tech-twitter-burnout/index.md

 ---
 title: Tech Twitter Burnout
-description: Twitter can be a great way to network with other people and learn new things if it's used in moderation.
-But there's the rub.
+description: Tech Twitter can be a great way to network with other developers and learn new things.
+But it can also take over your life.
 keywords: [tech twitter, twitter]
 categories: [essay, writing, career, twitter]
 ---